 - If you’re still unsuccessful, you might have to cut out the section of pipe that needs replacing.
 This can be a challenge so you may want to call the professionals at Paladin.
 But, DIY instructions can be found here.

 - Once all the steps have been completed and your leaky pipe has been replaced, turn on the main water supply again.

 This article can help beginners and amateur DIYers understand the basics of their home plumbing system, how to pinpoint issues, and fix the most minor repairs.
 Knowing how to do these things can be super gratifying as you fix little things around your home, and feel proud doing so.

 When In Doubt, Call The Pros!

 It’s also important to listen to your gut.
-If you ever feel that you’re working beyond your knowledge, or the job is too complicated—call Paladin Plumbing right away!
+If you ever feel that you’re working beyond your knowledge, or the job is too complicated—call Paladin Plumbing for a FREE estimate!
 Our team of professional plumbers can fix your plumbing right up, no matter how big or small the job may be.